What is inflammation and when is it bad?

 Feeding habits that lead to inflammation

 It’s not just what your cat eats, but it is also the quantity that can trigger inflammation.
 When too many calories are consumed, cells become stressed and this promotes inflammation.
 In this way, constant overeating can lead to chronic inflammation.
-Although similar studies have not been conducted in cats, we share these energy storage mechanisms with our companions.
+Although similar studies have not been conducted in cats, we share these energy storage mechanisms with our feline companions.
 If your cat likes to overeat, it is important to regulate the portion size of their meals instead of leaving them full bowls of food.

 Body fat’s role in inflammation

-Not only do high-calorie diets directly stimulate inflammation, but these feeding patterns can also lead to obesity which increases inflammation.
+Not only do high-calorie diets directly stimulate inflammation, but these feeding patterns can also lead to obesity which further increases inflammation.
 Adipose (fat) tissues in humans and animals are rich in immune cells, and an overwhelming amount of scientific research has shown that a high level of fat tissue results in chronic inflammation.
 Obese cats have higher levels of inflammatory chemicals in their bloodstream.
 However, rapid shifts in fat tissue (during weight gain and weight loss) further increases this inflammation, so if you put your cat on a weight adjustment program, gradual is better than rapid.

 Gut bacteria: The link between diet and chronic inflammation